Herbeau Faucets Review & Rating Updated: 03/25/18

 The downloadable .pdf specification sheet for each faucets contains a dimensioned drawing and a parts list, but, unaccountably, the parts list is not keyed to the drawing.
 Unless you are a faucet engineer you are unlikely to know where on the faucet a "02 - Finished Metal Washer" is located or what it does, so an exploded parts diagram with a parts list keyed to the diagram is essential information for most consumers.

-The search function is more than adequate, easily passing our standard search tests.
+The search function is more than adequate, easily passing our standard "search and find" tests.

 We have found Herbeau customer support to be responsive and friendly, but not always in a rush to agree that a warranty claim is the responsibility of the company.
-The Better Business Bureau has no file on the company, which generally means it has never received a complaint in the years the company has been in business — a record to be envied.
+The Better Business Bureau has no file on the company, which generally means it has never received a complaint in the twenty-six years the company has been in business — a record to be envied.

 In the past Herbeau has been casual about complying with the standards governing the sale and installation of faucets in North America.
 In March 2016 the company paid a civil penalty after the Department of Energy determined that it had not complied with the requirement to certify its faucets and showerheads as conforming to the energy conservation standards of the Energy Policy and Conservation Act (Herbeau: Order (2015-CE-28005)).

 We judge the faucets to be a reasonable value.
 Expensive, yes.
 But, high style is usually expensive.
 Herbeau faucets are no more costly than most of the products available from the comparable luxury faucet companies identified above.
 If you are building a luxury bath in an old-world style, or just want that one luxury touch for an otherwise modest bathroom re-do, take a look at Herbeau.
 The quality is impressive, and the styling is not available elsewhere.

 We are continuing to research the company.
-If you have had an experience with an Herbeau faucet, — good, bad or indifferent — that you would like to share, please contact us or leave a comment below.
+If you have experience with Herbeau faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.